 To be eligible, you should

-(usually $100,000, though it may be waived at the discretion of a Business Migration team at INZ for high value, export-oriented sectors such as information and communications technology and others, which are able to produce high yield within the shortest time possible, or prosper in a highly innovative environment).
+Usually it is $100,000, though a Business Migration team at INZ may waive it at their discretion. for high value, export-oriented sectors such as information and communications technology and others, which are able to produce high yield within the shortest time possible, or prosper in a highly innovative environment).

 - score at least 120 points for certain factors (business experience; benefit to New Zealand; capital investment; age; bonus points for businesses outside Auckland)

-- have a business plan which meets the requirements
+- Applicants must have a business plan which meets the requirements below:

-- demonstrate to a Business Migration Team at INZ that the applicant has extensive knowledge and experience in the proposed area of entrepreneurial activity, has done sufficient marketing research into the field and has a genuine intent to establish the business described in the business plan
+- demonstrate to a Business Migration Team at INZ that the applicant has extensive knowledge and experience in the proposed area of entrepreneurial activity, has done sufficient marketing research into the field and has a genuine intent to establish the business described in the business plan; and, eventually,

 - satisfy at least one of the criteria of